berachain/guides/apps/walletconnect-nextjs/README.md

 Make sure you have the [MetaMask mobile app](https://metamask.io/download/).

 > **NOTE:** Other Mobile wallets have not been tested.
-You will need make sure to have a wallet that supports adding a custom RPC network.
+You will need to make sure to have a wallet that supports adding a custom RPC network.

 For RPC configuration details, see [Berachain Docs](https://docs.berachain.com/developers).